 In choral phonetics (generally in singing phonetics) it makes more sense to indicate the vowels as tone pairs/tripples of formants.
 Vocalists learn to control their vocal tract in such a way that they can change individual formants in pitch, completely different from phonetic descriptions, where two formants are mostly moved simultaneously and unconsciously.
 I will shortly be submitting a proposal for a singing vowel chart that describes the exact location of every vowel, regardless of language.

-The possibilities to control choral vowels are limited in conventional voice training to the singers’ ability to implement the timbre by imitation, pictorial descriptions or word comparisons.
-In professional choirs comes the experience with which singers intuitively choose vowels that are well attuned to the musical context – usually without knowledge of the background.
-The better a choir masters this, the better is its sound quality.
+In conventional voice training, the possibilities for controlling choral vowels are limited to singers’ abilities to implement vowel color through imitation, pictorial descriptions, or word-sound comparisons.
+In professional choirs, this is compounded by the experience with which singers intuitively choose vowels that are well matched to the musical context-usually without knowledge of the background.
+The better a choir does at this, the better its sound quality.

-Vowels can be nuanced up to 10 times more precisely if the formants are tuned like musical instruments.
-Phoneticians create formant charts for vowels by averaging the frequencies of many speakers.
+Vowels become up to 10 times more precisely nuanced when formants are placed with tonal accuracy, like musical instruments.
+Phoneticians create formant maps for vowels by averaging the frequency positions of many speakers.
 The comparison of different authors alone shows how tolerant our vowel hearing is to formant deviations:

 The average formant frequencies found by different authors for ə deviate from each other up to a fifth.
 In addition, there are even larger differences between individual speakers whose values form the basis of the data.